 The opportunity to exchange research ideas with my fellow researchers is extremely helpful because my colleagues are great in flagging areas of potential challenge, even at such an early stage of our research.

-As an auditor of ‘The EU: Politics and Policymaking’, in every class I re-discover my passion for EU studies.
+As an auditor of ‘The EU: Politics and Policymaking’, in every class, I re-discover my passion for EU studies.
 Despite the chaotic cacophony characterising ‘Brexit’, I have never seen a more diverse group of students being interested in the EU and, without exaggerating, I have never seen a more enlightening approach to teaching such complicated and perplexing issues related to the EU.
 As an ambitious academic, I couldn’t find something to be more inspiring, motivating and morale-boosting than Prof Papadimitriou’s teaching.

 The Politics department at The University of Manchester will provide me with the tools to continue a successful career in European affairs and political economy, and achieve my life-long ambition of becoming a distinguished scholar in my field.

-I stand firmly convinced that the collaboration, guidance, and mentoring of my supervisors, along with the Politics department’s technical training, will generate unparalleled opportunities not only for my research, but, my career more broadly.
+I stand firmly convinced that the collaboration, guidance, and mentoring of my supervisors, along with the Politics department’s technical training, will generate unparalleled opportunities not only for my research but, my career more broadly.

-My PhD in Politics from The University of Manchester will ultimately be the final mechanism —the catalyst — I need to undertake an active role dealing with my country’s financial Odyssey and Europe's existential crisis.
+My PhD in Politics from The University of Manchester will ultimately be the final mechanism —the catalyst — I need to undertake an active role in dealing with my country’s financial Odyssey and Europe's existential crisis.

 Why should an applicant choose Manchester?

-Prospective applicants should choose Manchester because it is an institution that finds itself at the nexus of intellectual rigor, international dialogue, and policy focus.
+Prospective applicants should choose Manchester because it is an institution that finds itself at the nexus of intellectual rigour, international dialogue, and policy focus.
 The University of Manchester is the perfect environment for people to realise their full potential – both from an academic and a professional perspective – and achieve their ambitious career goals.

 Although I’m relatively new here, after attending some of the most prestigious academic institutions on both sides of the Atlantic, quite frankly I have never found myself in such a friendly, diverse and intellectually stimulating academic environment, fostering virtuous collaborations and life-long partnerships.

 I have never seen a more conducive, well-rounded, collaborative and disciplined academic environment than Manchester.
-In sum, The University of Manchester is a unique place for individuals to conduct their postgraduate studies, deepen and widen their expertise, while having the chance to attain real-world orientation.
+In sum, The University of Manchester is a unique place for individuals to conduct their postgraduate studies, deepen and widen their expertise while having the chance to attain real-world orientation.